visualatte/Springboard-Build/README.md

 ## About

 This project and these instructions are intended for developers.
-If you just wPhing to get a Springboard site up and running, see the [installation instructions on GoSpringboard.com](http://www.gospringboard.com/documentation/installing-springboard).
+If you want to get a Springboard site up and running, or learn more about Springboard, see [Springboard](http://www.jacksonriver.com/springboard).

-This make file is used to create a fresh Springboard install, using [drush make](http://drupal.org/project/drush_make).
+These make files are used to create a fresh Springboard install, using [drush make](http://drupal.org/project/drush_make).